ryanrudolfoba/SteamDeck-BIOS-Manager/README.md

 A shell script to easily unlock, download, flash, create BIOS backups, and block / unblock BIOS updates for the Steam Deck running on SteamOS.

+Thanks to smokeless and stanto for the PBC and CBS unlock!

-No BIOS files or binaries are included in this repository - all the neeed files are downloaded on-the-fly in the evlaV gitlab repository.
+No BIOS files are included in this repository - the signed BIOS files are downloaded on-the-fly from evlaV gitlab repository.

+OPTIONAL - ryzenadj precompiled / built using SteamOS.
+If you want to build it your own then you need this additional packages -\
+gcc\
+make\
+cmake\
+glibc\
+glib2\
+pciutils

 **DO NOT DELETE / MODIFY THE MD5.TXT FILE!** \
 It contains the md5 hash of the signed BIOS files.
 If this is modified then the hash sanity check will fail and you wont be able to use this tool to easily flash BIOS.